Nadeem743894/Datacentric/docs/0.ProjectManagement/ProjectScoping.md

 * Data type
 * How will the data be acquired?
+* Are the Factory+ team required?
+Please reach out to them for resource estimates and advice.
 * What processes are required to run for data collection?

   * Is machine time required?